 Certain new accounting standards and interpretations have been published that are not mandatory for the current reporting period.
-These standards have been assessed to not have a significant impact on the Company's financial statements:
+These standards have been assessed and are not expected to have a significant impact on the Company's financial statements:

 i.
 IFRS 2, "Share-based Payment"